luniki/webtech10/dom/dom.md

 * capturing phase (last parameter of #addEventListener)
 * target phase (event.preventDefault())
 * bubbling phase (event.stopPropagation())

+!SLIDE
+# The value of *this* in an event handler refers to the object on which the handler was registered. #

 !SLIDE subsection
 # \</DISCLAIMER> #